casimir/frigoligo/README.md

 You can also download the installer from the [latest release](https://github.com/casimir/frigoligo/releases/latest) for the following platforms: Android (apk), Linux, AppImage and Windows.

+It is also possible to use frigoligo as a web app, available [here](https://casimir.github.io/frigoligo/).
+Not that this is still experimental and that it is automatically updated with the latest commits on the `main` branch.

 ## Features

 Missing but planned feature are tracked in the [issues](https://github.com/casimir/frigoligo/issues?q=is%3Aissue+is%3Aopen+label%3A"missing+feature").